erikandersen-pariveda/antennae/trunk/Antennae/README.txt

 	this Antennae uses two types of imports: build-imports.xml which walk up the directory hierarchy and build-assets.xml that walk down the directory hierarchy.

-	The build-imports.xml are designed to pull in shared code and centralized configuration.
+	The build-imports.xml are designed to pull in shared code and centralized configuration into individual projects.
 In most cases a build-imports.xml file will just reference its parent and not do anything itself.
 Most of the sample build-imports.xml files included in Antennae follow this pattern.